bisonactual/membership-system/readme.md

 THIS FORK MAY NOT WORK FOR YOU.
 Be aware it's in very active development, and things are changing rapidly.

-Now in the current decate - Running and tested on Laravel 12 and PHP8.3 - Current job is migration from yarn to bun because everybody should love bun as it's amazing.
+Now in the current decade - Running and tested on Laravel 12 and PHP8.3 - Current job is migration from yarn to bun because everybody should love bun as it's amazing.

 for db connect issues:
 docker compose down -v